dharanidhar-uzrnqn/IOT-WORKSHOP/README.md

 # IOT-WORKSHOP
-### My first IOT workshop where we build home automation module.
+### My first IOT workshop where we built home automation module.

 **COMPONENTS USED ARE:-**
 - NODE MCU CONTROLLER(ESP8266)